rzuckerm/glotter2/doc/Global-Glotter2-Configuration.md

 #### Values

-`upper` - All acronyms are expected to be upper case.
+`upper` - All acronyms are expected to be upper case
-`lower` - All acronyms are expected to be lower case `two_letter_limit` - If an acronym is two letters or less and the project naming scheme is pascal or camel, the the acronym is expected to be upper case.
-Otherwise it is expected lower case.
+`lower` - All acronyms are expected to be lower case
+`two_letter_limit` - If an acronym is two letters or less and the project naming scheme is pascal or camel, the the acronym is expected to be upper case.
+Otherwise it is expected lower case

 ### Project Root